MoveGB/personal-development/frameworks/design/visual-design.md

 ### Collaboration

 You provide feedback and guidance to those around you.
-You help mentoring more junior staff and are a source of integrity and a model to follow.
+You help coaching more junior staff and are a source of integrity and a model to follow.
 You're involved in hiring and actively help shaping the team culture.
 You are also very good at identifying opportunities for collaboration between different teams and are good at making problems smaller instead of bigger.

 ---